JakodYuan/super-tool-kit/README.md

 # super-tool-kit
-A series of tools for chip design and verification are grouped into SVK，to facilitate the rapid development of chip companies!
+A series of tools for chip design and verification are grouped into STK，to facilitate the rapid development of chip companies!